prabin738/Social-Media-Auto-Publish/readme.txt

 = 5.
 Why do I see SSL related errors in logs ? =

 SSL peer verification may not be functioning in your server.
 Please turn off SSL peer verification in settings of plugin and try again.

-More questions ?
-[Drop a mail](http://xyzscripts.com/members/support/ "XYZScripts Support") and we shall get back to you with the answers.

 == Screenshots ==

 1. This is the Twitter configuration section.